 According to the CDC, there are 50 to 70 million US adults that suffer from some or other sleep disorder.
 People experiencing sleep insufficiency are more likely to suffer from other chronic diseases such as hypertension, diabetes, and obesity.

-Although your watch might not have a built-in sleep tracking feature, someone else have developed them.
+The short answer is No. Although your watch might not have a built-in sleep tracker feature due to several factors such as battery consumptions, someone else have developed them.

 In this article, we will focus on some of the best applications that are available to you for tracking your sleep patterns.

 Sleep++ is the most commonly used app for Apple Watch owners.
 The application leverage the existence accelerometer in your watch to register deep sleep, light sleep, restlessness, and wakefulness.

 When you wake up in the morning, the app provides you with instant feedback.
 One great feature of this app is that it allows you to synchronize your sleep data with the health app and other HealthKit apps.

 The Night detail screen in the new version 2.0 now provides easy to read explanations of the quality of each night, telling you when you slept well and when you were restless.
 With the major focus on Apple on HealthKit, this app is sure to become one of the favorite apps for Apple Watch users.

 This App has also been a favorite app for many that use it to monitor their heartbeats and workouts.
 What is less known is that the App also supports features that help in tracking sleep patterns.

 At $2.99, this app has a lot to offer.
 If you ever want to analyze how your heart was doing while you were sleeping, this app comes in handy.
 You can add a new sleep section to the day summary.

 As long as you enable HealthKit in Sleep++, it will automatically appear in HeartWatch.